 The Center's Administrative Core will monitor progress on seed grant projects and will provide an expense report to each project principal investigator on request.
-Grantees will submit a final progress report including any grant proposals or papers submitted or in preparation within one month after the end date of their Seed Grant period and will notify MPRC of any proposals and papers subsequently submitted or awarded / accepted.
+Grantees will submita final progress report including any grant proposals or papers submitted or in preparation within one month after the end date of their Seed Grant period and will notify MPRC of any proposals and papers subsequently submitted or awarded / accepted.
 It is expected that an external grant proposal will be submitted no later than six (6) months from the completion of the Seed Grant period and will be administered through MPRC.
-Grantees' papers and publications will acknowledge the MPRC Seed Grant program (Grant number P2C HD041041), and grantees will submit published peer-reviewed articles to the PubMed Central system linking to the P2C (see MPRC Information Services for assistance in doing this).
+Grantees' papers and publications will acknowledge the MPRC Seed Grant program (using the Center grant number P2C-HD041041), and grantees will submit published peer-reviewed articles to the PubMed Central system linking to the P2C (see MPRC Information Core for assistance in doing this).